DanCarvajal/dancarvajal.github.io/README.md

 * Site: [dancarvajal.com](http://dancarvajal.com)
 * Twitter: [@dan_v_c](http://twitter.com/dan_v_c)

-Please learn, read, and use any code from this website.
-That's how I learned how to make it.

-Shout outs to the work of others that was very helpful in instructing me on how to build this website.
+Too often people who put code solutions on the internet go unrecognized.
+We the consumers Google similar problems, find the helpful guides, and then move on with our lives. **Not today.** Today we recognize da real MVPs who put out all the helpful instructions that helped me build this website.

 [Jekyll Documentation](http://jekyllrb.com/docs/home/) for educational background.